Yoshiharu Tsuge: Translations

 As of 2012, in English, Tsuge's works had rarely been translated.
 "Red Flowers" was printed in an insert called "Tokyo Raw" in 1985 in Art Spiegelman and Françoise Mouly's Raw magazine (Vol. 1, No. 7).
 Vol. 2, No. 2 of the same magazine saw "Oba's Electroplate Factory" (大場電気鍍金工業所, Oba Denki Mekki Kōgyōsho) in 1990, translated by Akira Satake and Paul Karasik).
 Another translation was of Screw Style in The Comics Journals 250th issue in February 2003, translated by Bill Randall.

 Ryan Holmberg translated The Man Without Talent, which was published in 2019 by New York Review Books.
 Holmberg later translated the following, all published by Drawn and Quarterly: Nejishiki, Oba Electroplating Factory, Red Flowers, and The Swamp.

 The Man Without Talent was translated into French as L'Homme sans talent in 2004, and was nominated for best album at the Angoulême International Comics Festival the following year.
 An English language edition was published by New York Review Comics in 2020.
 Drawn & Quarterly has announced that, beginning in April 2020, they will publish English translations of his complete works in seven volumes.

 In Spanish, Nejishiki, The Man Without Talent, and lit.
 The Woman Next Door (隣りの女, Tonari no Onna) were translated as Nejishiki in 2018, El hombre sin talento in 2015, and La mujer de al lado in 2017 respectively, by Gallo Nero Ediciones.

 In Italian, The Man Without Talent was translated as L'uomo senza Talento in 2017 by Canicola.

 In Portuguese, The Man Without Talent was translated as O Homem sem Talento in 2019 by the Brazilian publisher Veneta.

 In Serbian, Munō no Hito was translated as Čovek bez talenta in 2019. by Besna Kobila.

 In Traditional Chinese, Tsuge's several works are translated in two volumes in 2021 as 柘植義春漫畫集 (Collected Comics of Yoshiharu Tsuge), published by Locus Publishing in Taiwan.

 In Simplified Chinese, lit.
 Yoshio's Youth (義男の青春, Yoshio no Seishun) was translated as 义男的青春 in 2021 by Special Comix in China.

 Style

 Tsuge's works have generally been divided into pre-Garo, Garo, and post-Garo phases.
 In his pre-Garo phase, Tsuge has been included among those considered to have made gekiga—dark, realistic comics with mature themes which first developed in Japan in the late 1950s and 1960s.

+Honours

+Throughout his career, Tsuge received several notable honours, including the Japan Cartoonists Association Award in 2017, Special Honorary Award at the Angoulême International Comics Festival in 2020, and Order of the Rising Sun in 2024.